Correlation Between Enbridge and Boralex

 Strong

-Over the last 90 days Boralex has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Boralex are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy basic indicators, Boralex is not utilizing all of its potentials.
 The recent stock price disarray, may contribute to short-term losses for the investors.

 Enbridge and Boralex Volatility Contrast